alokranjan1502/python-part1/README.md

 # python-part1
-I have uploaded basic of python basic class notes.
+I have uploaded python basic class notes.
-This files can used by any on whose want to learn Python from Basic.
+These files can used by any one who want to learn Python from Basic.

 How you can use these files.
 You have to first install anaconda software.
 You can download this file from https://www.anaconda.com/distribution/ Download of anaconda and installation of anaconda will takes maximum 10 mins.
-Then launch Anaconda navigator from start button
+Then launch Anaconda navigator from start button,
 This is also called Anaconda launcher
 Select spyder and launch it.
 You can open given class notes i.e .py files from file menu and execute programs